Gathering Dreams

 18. Try generic brands

-Ok, so there might be some things that you just don’t want to purchase the store-brand equivalent for, and that’s totally fine.
-But when it comes to basics like toilet paper, seasoning, spices, and cleaning products, there’s virtually zero difference but the price.
+Ok, so there might be some things you just don’t want to purchase the store-brand equivalent for, and that’s totally fine.

 Generic brands are cheaper due to the lack of promotion (yes, marketing!) and less expensive packaging.
 But the quality is the same, if not better!